calum/terminal_image_display/README.md

 # Termage
-View images in your terminal! 🖼️🖥️
+View images and gifs in your terminal! 🖼️🖥️

 ## Install